NewtonBii/Movie/README.md

 Once all the imports are done.
 Run MovieApplication.java
-Navigate to `http//:localhost:8080/swagger-ui.html` for swagger documentation of the services Navigate to `http://localhost:8080/h2-console` for the H2 in memory database.
+Navigate to `http//:localhost:8080/swagger-ui.html` for swagger documentation of the services Navigate to `http://localhost:8080/h2-console` for the H2 in memory database console.

 ## Authors